Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 Singularity/Docker image to run RStudio (v4.1.0) with packages required for differential expression analysis with RNAseq data.
 This container provides a reproducible environment in which to perform differential expression and functional enrichment analyses in our [RNA differential expression R notebook](https://github.com/Sydney-Informatics-Hub/rnaseq-differential-expression-Rnotebook).

-This image was used in the Australian BioCommons [Introduction to RNAseq workshop](https://sydney-informatics-hub.github.io/rnaseq-workshop-2023/) ran on 11-12th October 2023.
+This image was used in the Australian BioCommons [Introduction to RNAseq workshop](https://sydney-informatics-hub.github.io/rnaseq-workshop-2023/) we ran on 11-12th October 2023.

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."